Logo

 Team Enoch: Expert AC Service in Dallas, Fort Worth, Arlington & Austin

-Whether your system needs a routine annual tune-up, a refrigerant check in light of the 2025 phaseout changes, or a full replacement consultation before the federal tax credits expire, Team Enoch's NATE-certified technicians are ready to help.
+Whether your system needs a routine annual tune-up, a refrigerant cost assessment in light of the 2025 R-410A phaseout, help understanding which manufacturer rebates you still qualify for in 2026, or a full replacement consultation, Team Enoch's NATE-certified technicians are ready to help.

 • Residential and commercial service in Dallas, Fort Worth, Arlington, and Austin